GuenterQuast/picoCosmo_dev/Anleitung.md

     #        /      \
     #     _ /_ _ _ _ \_
     #      r    on  f

+    # pulse shape(s) for channels
+    #         if only one given, it is used for all channels
     pulseShape:
-    # trigger pulse
-     - pheight: -0.045
+     - pheight: -0.035
        taur   : 20.E-9
        tauon  : 12.E-9
        tauf   : 128.E-9

-       mode   : 0             # 0:uni-polar  1: bipolar
+    # pulse shape for trigger signal

-    # other pulses (optional, if not given, use same as for trigger)
+    #         optional - if not given, uses pulseShape
+    trgPulseShape:
-     - pheight: -0.035
+     - pheight: -0.045
        taur   : 20.E-9
        tauon  : 12.E-9
        tauf   : 128.E-9

     # Display Modules to be started
     modules: [RMeter, Display, Hists]